This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Sleek, low-profile design that appeals to older kids
+• Sporty low-profile design appeals to kids.

 Cons